 After being sick this week and feeling how quickly I started feeling better after taking the right pills, my view changed.

 If you’ve got a knee injury, look into GS and CS.
 Before I move on, pain may not be a good thing to look at when it relates to this stuff working.

 Let me explain:

 “This trial showed that glucosamine hydrochloride and chondroitin sulfate alone or in combination did not reduce pain effectively in the overall group of knee OA patients.
 However, exploratory analyses suggest that the combination of glucosamine hydrochloride and chondroitin sulfate may be effective in the subgroup of patients with moderate-to-severe knee pain.”

-Glucosamine sulfate and chondroitin sulfate have minor to moderate effects on symptoms (pain being one of them) but may interfere with the progression of osteoarthritis (OA).
+Glucosamine sulfate and chondroitin sulfate have minor to moderate effects on symptoms (pain being one of them) but may interfere with osteoarthritis (OA) progression.

 #4 – What You Are Eating is Making Your Knee Injury Worse

-If we look at weight loss being necessary for a knee injury and most often, the cause of weight gain is diet.
-Plus, if there are specific things we can eat that can help our knee injury, then there have to be particular things that we are eating now that can be making our knee injury worse.
+If we look at weight loss being necessary for a knee injury, most often, the cause of weight gain is diet.
+Plus, if there are specific things we can eat that can help our knee injury, then there have to be particular things that we are eating now that can worsen our knee injury.

 The first person to highlight this to me was Dr. Peter Osbourne.

 Above was an interview I did with him at a conference that we were at.
-When he told me that, it got me thinking a lot about how what we eat can be slowing down our knee injury recovery.
+When he told me that, it got me thinking a lot about how what we eat can slow down our knee injury recovery.

 I will be seeing him again next month, so I will work on getting another interview for you.
 Dr. Peter Osbourne has a great article on “Foods that Contain Gluten,” which is eye-opening.

 The Last Word

 I hope you enjoyed this article and got as much out of it as I put it together.